clicksandcodes/ccc-nginx-certbot/README.md

 NOTE: I use this also for launching a subdomain for use with Strapi app-- more info in README-STRAPI.md

+For pushing changes to the server, I use rsync.
+It's useful because on the server, I run a command which downloads TLS certificates to the server.
+If I were to try to git pull new changes, git would require I stash those.
+Whereas this will simply upload any files which have been added or changes-- leaving alone any other files.
+`rsync -avvz . userName@IpAddress:~/ccc-nginx-certbot`

 ## How to get it going, in short:

 ```bash